right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 Once her attraction levels start to climb, it opens her vault doors and reveals all of her secret attraction and emotional control knobs.
 Once you go inside, however, you have to know what you are doing, or risk crashing the system.
 A woman's emotions are easy to control if you have the map.

 She's feeling all kinds of emotions right now: She's attracted, nervous, scared, and worried about what her friends are thinking of her.
-Here, you may want to get a number and bail, or continue the
+Here, you may want to get a number and bail, or continue themethod in a different location.

----

-# CHASE HUGHES

-method in a different location.
 If you are in a loud bar or club, go outside or find a table so you can actually talk to her.
 If you are in a daytime place where it's relatively quiet, just move her a few feet.
 Here, you will move her to another location in the club, bar, or store you are in.
 Not to a different one yet.
 If you tell her friends you are going to take her on a walk for a second, they won't have any problems with it because you have not told her or communicated publicly that you are attracted to her.
 She probably doesn't even know yet either.
 Just take the lead, tell her to come with you, and stick your hand out.
 She has already touched you based on the touch hierarchy, so it won't be a big deal.

 When you find yourself involved in conversation, resist every urge to agree with her about all of her likes and dislikes.
 If she says she loves eating jelly doughnuts, don't be afraid to say you hate them.
 It's okay because there WILL eventually be something you genuinely both agree on.
 Resist the urge to kiss her ass and tell her you like everything that she likes.
 She knows that guys who say "me too" to everything she likes are wussies.